 The West Point Public Library offers a variety of services to all patrons.
 Here are a few of our most popular services for children.

 Preschool Storytime is geared toward children ages 2 to 5 years.
 Storytime introduces early literacy skills utilizing books, songs, rhymes, crafts, and other literacy activities.
 Parents, grandparents, and caregivers are welcome to attend.
 Preschool storytime meets on Mondays at 10 am in the Conference Room.
-Please call the library to register (319) 837-6315 or click on the Preschool Storytime event in the calendar to register.
+Please call the library (319) 837-6315 or click on the Preschool Storytime event in the calendar to register.

 BINGO will be on the first Wednesday of every month.
 No registration is required, just drop in any time between 1:30 pm and 2:30 pm.
 Snacks and prizes provided!

 Afternoon Adventures is geared towards children in K-6th grades.